Battle of Debaltseve: Background

 Debaltseve came under the control of pro-Russian forces in April 2014.
 Ukrainian forces managed to recapture the city on 28 July 2014, and continued to hold on to it firmly until January 2015.
+On 12 August troops of the 25th Airborne Brigade and the National Guard of Ukraine were able to establish control over the nearby city of Vuhlehirsk.
 After the Minsk Protocol ceasefire agreement was signed on 5 September 2014, intermittent violations occurred around Debaltseve.

 As the "LPR" and "DPR" forces commanded by Igor Girkin (who had FSB background) were largely formed of ex-soldiers and people with little military experience, they were losing to Ukrainian army counter-offensive.
 In response, Russian command made decision to send GRU military intelligence units to change balance of forces.
 Russian leadership insisted the fighting was done by "LPR/DPR militias" in spite of overwhelming evidence that Russian soldiers and weapons were transferred through the border from Russia.
 Only after the start of the full-scale war in 2022 and especially after death of Dmitry Utkin ("Wagner") in 2023, Russian media and obituaries started openly mentioning their military engagement in Donbas.